ruyot/truthful/ai_detector/README_skeleton.md

 # Skeleton-Based AI Video Detection with VidProM Dataset

-A AI video detection system using skeleton-based structural matching with the VidProM dataset for improved generalization to novel AI content.
+AI video detection system using skeleton-based structural matching with the VidProM dataset for improved generalization to novel AI content.

 ## **Key Features**